Riesz representers for the rest of us: Introduction

 A central task in constructing DR-estimators is derivation of the efficient influence function (EIF) of the \textit{statistical estimand}, where we refer to statistical estimand as the quantity to be estimated that is a function of observed data (distinguishing it from a \textit{causal estimand}, which is a quantity that is a function of counterfactual variables).
-Many statistical estimands in the causal inference literature can be expressed as a linear functional of a conditional expectation.
-A linear functional is a linear function that takes as input a data point and possibly other functions and return a real number.
-In such cases, the EIF will be composed of a conditional outcome regression and a quantity called the \textit{Riesz representer}---both of which require estimation.
-Many epidemiologists are actually already familiar with Riesz representers.
-As we will show, the Riesz representers of the canonical estimands in epidemiology (i.e., ATE; average treatment effect on the treated, ATT) are just the inverse propensity weights (IPW) used to construct Horvitz-Thompson style reweighting estimators.\citep{HorvitzThompson1952} In fact, the existence of these inverse propensity weights is a direct consequence of the Riesz representation theorem.
+Many statistical estimands in the causal inference literature can be expressed as a bounded linear functionals composed of iterated conditional expectations (we discuss this in detail in \S\ref{sec:linearfunc}).
+A linear functional is a linear mapping that takes as input one or more functions and returns a real number.
+In such cases, the EIF is composed of a conditional outcome regression and a quantity called the \textit{Riesz representer}---both of which require estimation.
+Many epidemiologists will be familiar with the Riesz representers of several canonical estimands in epidemiology.
+For example, we will show that the Riesz representers of the ATE and the average treatment effect on the treated (ATT) recover the IPW expressions used to construct Horvitz-Thompson style reweighting estimators.\citep{HorvitzThompson1952} In fact, the existence of these IPW weights is a direct consequence of the Riesz representation theorem.

-Recently, a technique called \textit{Riesz regression} has become an increasingly popular way of estimating these weights directly\citep{chernozhukov2021automatic,chernozhukov2022automatic,chernozhukov2022riesznet,susmann2024longitudinal,hines2024automatic,van2024automatic,liu2024general,lee2025rieszboost}---as opposed to estimating each of their components (e.g., propensity scores) separately and then combining these nuisance parameter estimates.
-The main motivations for using Riesz regression to estimate the weights directly are: (1) it allows for constructing DR-estimators without knowing the full functional form of the estimand's EIF (referred to as automatic debiasing), which is useful if the EIF is difficult to derive using the usual approaches;\citep{kennedy2024semiparametric,Hines_Dukes_Diaz-Ordaz_Vansteelandt_2022,renson2025pulling} and (2) it circumvents finite sample estimation problems that would arise from particularly problematic components of the weights, e.g., in trying to estimate inverse probability weights in the AIPW estimator when propensity scores are close to zero or one.\citep{kang_demystifying_2007}